-Information Systems (IS) professionals perform companies' technology-related activities, from constructing detailed business plans to overseeing network operations.
-Working with upper management, IS professionals define the technical goals that support company objectives and plan how to accomplish these goals.
-This work includes maintaining corporate Website platforms and technologies, analyzing information needs within organizations, and supervising systems analysts, programmers, technical support, and other employees.
+Information Systems professionals perform the technology-related activities of companies.
+They perform a variety of duties, from constructing detailed business plans to overseeing network and Internet operations.
+Working with upper management, they define the technical goals of the company and plan how to accomplish these goals.
+In addition, they maintain corporate Web sites, analyze the information needs of organizations, and supervise systems analysts, programmers, technical support and other employees.

 Undergraduate degrees at The University of Akron require a student to complete 128 credits.
 Please note that some number of electives might be needed in addition to required courses to equal 128 credits.
 The following are the credits required for Information Systems Management majors: